MichalCz/node-flat-config/README.md

 * {Object} **obj**: object to flatten
 * {Array} **args**: an optional object to build.

+This method will throw an error if a key is not found.

 ### flatconfig.parseArgs(args, [flatobj])

 Parses the arguments to a flat hash.